OPM/opm-reference-manual/docker/lo-ubuntu2204/README.md

 - `docker-soffic.sh` : This script runs LibreOffice the same way that you would use outside the container.
 So running `./docker-soffice.sh main.fodt` will open the main document.
-- `start-container.sh` : This script will run LibreOffice as daemon (a standalone background process that listens to messages over a socket) inside the docker container.
+- `start-container.sh` : This script will run LibreOffice as a daemon (a standalone background process that listens to messages over a socket) inside the docker container.
 The host can then communicate with this daemon using a Python UNO bridge script that is running inside the docker container.
    The communication between the host machine and docker container is done using a rest API against a